5th United States Colored Cavalry Regiment: Battle of Saltville and the 5th USCC

 The 5th USCC participated in the Battle of Saltville I on 1–3 October 1864, as part of the Union forces under the command of General Stephen Gano Burbridge.
 Despite valiant attempts to break through Confederate lines, the cavalry was repeatedly repulsed.
 The Union forces were defeated.
 In the ensuing hours after its finish, Confederate partisans, led by Champ Ferguson, murdered captured and wounded Union soldiers, notably members of the 5th USCC, in their hospital beds.
 Ferguson was arrested after the war had ended and tried for the murders.
 He was convicted in the trial in Nashville and sentenced to death by hanging.
-He was one of only two men executed for war crimes that took place during the American Civil War.
-(The other was Henry Wirz, the commander of Camp Sumter, a Confederate prisoner-of-war camp near Andersonville, Georgia).
+He was one of only three men to be executed for war crimes that took place during the American Civil War.

 Stoneman's 1864 Winter Raid

 In December 1864, General George Stoneman ordered the 5th USCC to participate in a raid from East Tennessee into southwestern Virginia.
 This resulted in engagements that involved the 5th USCC at Hopkinsville, Kentucky on 12 December, Kingsport, Tennessee on 13 December, the Battle of Marion near Marion, Virginia on 17 & 18 December, and the second Battle of Saltville on 20 & 21 December near Saltville, Virginia.
 All were considered Union victories.

 During the Battle of Marion, Division Commander Stephen G. Burbridge ordered the 5th USCC between two white units on the left flank of the Union line.
 Lieutenant Colonel James S. Brisbin and his second in command, Carpenter, led their dismounted soldiers forward toward the Confederate defensive works.
 The Confederates opened heavy fire upon the advancing Union troops, which included four ten-pound Parrott rifled cannons.
 The first Union charge wavered and fell back.
 Carpenter ordered his men to reform and rally.
 With a mighty yell the 5th USCC rushed forward toward the breastworks but could not break the defensive line.
 Carpenter ordered the men to dig in and night fell.
 Volunteers went out between lines to rescue the wounded.

 On 18 December, the morning was cold and rainy with a light fog.
 The second day began as a copy of the first with multiple Union charges.
 The Union center was able to breach the center of the Confederate breastworks but were pushed out by a Rebel counterattack.
 Carpenter led a mounted rescue force of colored soldiers to save white soldiers trapped near a covered bridge on the left flank.
 Carpenter made several attempts but could not rescue the soldiers.
 Most of those trapped soldiers would be captured later that afternoon, but were released before giving their parole.